fardfh-lab/NL-Code-Adapter/Language Adapter Training/README.md

 ## Evaluating the Language Adapters
 Running the training script with the `--do_eval` flag will print the perplexity scores of the model during language adapter pre-training after each epoch.
 While looking at the perplexity is a good way to ensure that adapter training with masked language modeling is headed in the right direction, perplexity is a weak measure to evaluate the overall performance of the LM.

 To probe deeper, we evaluate the trained language adapters on various *Cloze Style Tests* presented alongwith the [CodeXGLUE](https://github.com/microsoft/CodeXGLUE) benchmark.
-For implementation details and more information about the tests, please view the section on [cloze-testing](link_to_cloze).
+For implementation details and more information about the tests, please view the section on [cloze-testing](https://github.com/fardfh-lab/NL-Code-Adapter/tree/main/ClozeTest).

 ## Cite
-If you use this code or our pre-trained language adapters, please consider citing Our Paper and AdapterHub:
+If you use this code or our pre-trained language adapters, please consider citing the Paper and AdapterHub:

 <pre><code>@inproceedings{pfeiffer2020AdapterHub,
     title={AdapterHub: A Framework for Adapting Transformers},